KINGZANIFICENT/za_bot/README.md

 1.0.0
-za_bot will send welcome messages to the new users and @ them in the message you can choose which channel this happens at in the main.py with your channel ID za_bot will keep track of all the memebers in your discord and consistantly update a channel with the amount of member ex: Members: 12 za_bot will automaticly assign a role to players when they join you can choose which role by putting in your role id in the main.py za_bot will tell you how manu people are in your discord when you type the !members command
+za_bot will send welcome messages to the new users and @ them in the message you can choose which channel this happens at in the main.py with your channel ID za_bot will keep track of all the memebers in your discord and consistantly update a channel with the amount of members
+ex: Members: 12
+za_bot will automaticly assign a role to players when they join you can choose which role by putting in your role id in the main.py za_bot will tell you how many people are in your discord when you type the !members command

 1.0.1
 za_bot can play any audio address that ends in mp3 (working on a YT url) for example the commmand will look like this !play https://samplelib.com/lib/preview/mp3/sample-3s.mp3 the bot would then join your channel and play your song!